paritytech/polkadot/roadmap/implementers-guide/src/types/runtime.md

 	/// no further messages may be added to it.
 If it exceeds this then the queue may contain only
 	/// a single message.
 	pub watermark_upward_queue_size: u32,
+	/// The maximum number of downward messages originated from the relay chain in a downward message
+	/// queue.
+	pub max_relay_chain_downward_messages: u32,
+	/// The maximum number of horizontal messages allowed in a downward message queue per one sender
+	/// para at the same time.
+	pub max_hrmp_queue_count_per_sender: u32,
+	/// The maximum total size of messages in bytes allowed in a downward message queue per one
+	/// sender para at the same time. pub max_hrmp_queue_size_per_sender: u32,
 }
 ```